nightbot/docs/commands/commandlist.md

 Sort: 1
 */

-This is the default commands for Nightbot related things.
-Find more information about these commands with their related links.
+These are the default commands for Nightbot.
+Find more information about each command with their related links.

 * `!nightbot`
   * `join` - Force Nightbot to Join your Channel (Only in [Nightbot's Chat](https://www.twitch.tv/nightbot)) [**Owner Only**]